Nick-Gottschlich/Homepage/pages/pages/profile/index.md

           <a class="projectLink" href="https://docs.data.world/tutorials/sparql/index.html" target="_blank">data.world SPARQL tutorial</a>
         </p>
         <p>
           Have you ever wanted to use the baddest data-science query langauge in the land?
 Well now you can!
-While I was working at data.world I led the development of their <a href="https://en.wikipedia.org/wiki/SPARQL" target="_blank">SPARQL</a> tutorial.
+While I was working at data.world I led the development of their <a class="projectLink" href="https://en.wikipedia.org/wiki/SPARQL" target="_blank">SPARQL</a> tutorial.
 Check it out!
         </p>
       </div>
     </div>